softlion/XamSvg-Samples/README.md

 At the root of the repo, you'll find MvvmCross extensions to easily use XamSvg with mvvmcross.

+The ios demo app has been compiled and uploaded to a live ios simulator, thanks to appetize.io.
+Check it here: https://appetize.io/app/amyhugx1xzurnv45h8kyp5kam0?device=iphone5s&scale=75&orientation=portrait&osVersion=9.3

 # Resources

 The XamSvg Xamarin native component can be found there: